Deploy to your private cloud

-This guide goes over the process of using Command-line interfaces to deploy an Xperience by Kentico application, focusing specifically on hosting in either Azure Web Apps or IIS on a self-managed server.
+This guide goes over the process of using Command-line interfaces to deploy an Xperience by Kentico application, focusing specifically on hosting in either Azure Web Apps or IIS in your private cloud.

 Headings that are specific to either platform will be labelled accordingly.